Classroom Rules: How to Create and Enforce Them Effectively

 They are Reasonable

 Can you obey rules that you find to be unreasonable?
-Even if you do, you would not be happy.
+Even if you do, you will not be happy.

 This is what your students will go through if you expect them to obey rules that they don’t find reasonable.